NDISwrapper: Graphical frontends

 There are graphical frontends to NDISwrapper, such as Ndisgtk and NdisConfig, which allow NDISwrapper to be installed using a graphical user interface rather than console commands.

 Architecture

 NDISwrapper enables a Unix-like system to use Windows drivers of type NDIS and WIFI.

-It was useful at a time where there were no Linux Wi-Fi drivers for common Wi-Fi cards.
+It was useful at a time when there were no Linux Wi-Fi drivers for common Wi-Fi cards.